simonask/reflect-steroids/README.md

 with reflected types through arbitrary trait objects.

 By implementing [`DynamicTrait`] for `dyn MyTrait`, reflection is made available to all dynamic trait object references of that type.
-The only requirement is that the trait has [`DowncastReflect`] as a supertrait, and that a call to the macro [`impl_dynamic_trait!(MyTrait, ReflectMyTrait)`](impl_dynamic_trait) is present in the code.
+The only requirements are that the trait has [`DowncastReflect`] as a supertrait, and that a call to the macro [`impl_dynamic_trait!(MyTrait, ReflectMyTrait)`](impl_dynamic_trait) is present in the code.